elgoesto/FinalProject/DESING.md

 ## Data conversion
 <p>
-  To store de data in a database, Firebas is used.
-For the information about the books the google books API. </br>
+  To store de data in a database, Firebase is used.
+For the information about the books the google books API is consulted. </br>
   No further data sources will be used.
 </p>
 <p>
-  For the filtering of the data needed for this project, a class will be used to store only the important data.
+  For the filtering of the data needed for this project, a class will be used to store only the important data from the API.
 </p>